apache/tvm/docs/dev/pass_infra.rst

 optimizations (IPO), which are similar to the module pass used in LLVM.
 Some typical passes in Relay that need the global picture of a module, such as A-normal form conversion and lambda lifting, etc., fall into this set.
 At this level, users can even add and/or delete functions in a module.
+Note that all passes

 .. code:: c++